 Do you have a Registration Form that is printable?

-Yes, if you’re using the paper form, please email requesting an address. email@example.com
+Yes, if you’re using the paper form, please email to request a mailing address. firstname.lastname@example.org

 My school will be paying for this.
 How do I go about getting an invoice for the school?

 Two grad credits are available.
 Additional out-of-class assignments will be required.
 Just check at registration that you’d like grad credits.
 Once you’ve registered for a class with me, I will send you the link for the credit registration with Seattle Pacific University.
 The credit registration usually opens less than a month before class begins.
-Registration needs to be completed within $72 hours after the start of class.
+Registration needs to be completed within 72 hours after the start of class.
 Their cost for credits is $55 each or $110 per two-credit course.
+Read more here...

 The course runs a minimum of 20 hours.
 While each class has to work with the hours of the venue, I try to keep class hours similar to our teaching hours.
-I’ll share exact time meeting information that’s exact within a month of the course happening.
-In general, class meets for 8 hours a day with a lunch break and two additional breaks each day.
-Typically the hours are 8:30 a.m. – 4:30 p.m. however the start and finish times will be decided by the host or venue and might need to slide by a half hour.
+I’ll share exact time meeting information within a month of the course beginninging.
+In general, class meets for eight hours a day with a lunch break and two additional breaks each day.
+Typically the hours are 8:30 a.m. – 4:30 p.m. however the start and finish times will be decided by the host or venue and might need to slide by half an hour.